-This method is by far the simplest, best option for modifying lifepaths to suit your setting.
+Change the Names First This method is by far the simplest, best option for modifying lifepaths to suit your setting.
 Change a "knight" to "janissary," for example.
 Sometimes that's the difference you need to make something fit.
 If that's not enough, add a Wise or skill to the path.
 Don't change anything else.
 If that's still not enough, change one skill to something more appropriate to your setting.
 For example, if playing in a Renaissance setting, you might need to change Bow or Crossbow to Firearms or something similar.

-Sometimes the nature of your setting just doesn't fit the lifepaths.
-To accommodate the setting culture, consider changing \one\ of the lifepath's requirements--trait or skill.
+Sometimes the culture of your setting just doesn't fit the lifepaths.
+To accommodate the setting culture, consider changing one of the lifepath's requirements-trait or skill.
 Traits are a major part of the Burning Wheel setting.
 It's tempting to toss them out in favor of your new awesome setting.
 I urge you not to.
 Believe it or not, behind each lifepath trait is a careful decision about game balance.
 So, it's cool to change the names of traits to suit the flavor of your game, but try not to change their substance.
+New Lifepaths Sometimes your setting will include inventive twists that aren't included in our lifepaths.
+Use the Monster Burner to create a new lifepath that suits your requirements.
+Try to look in the various settings-Monster Burner, Blossoms or even Jihad-for an analogous lifepath.
+Base your new path on that.
+Use this option sparingly.